lanl/scico/docs/source/notes.rst

 No GPU/TPU Warning
 ==================

 JAX currently issues a warning when used on a platform without a GPU.
 To disable this warning, set the environment variable ``JAX_PLATFORM_NAME=cpu`` before running Python.
+This warning is suppressed by SCICO for JAX versions after 0.3.23, making use of the environment variable unnecessary.

 Debugging